A journey in an easy pace

 - Typical lunch at a local restaurant

 - Dinner out

 Day 3.
-Cerro Lodge.
+Pacifico Lodge Hotel.
 Breakfast on the go!
 “The early bird catches the worm” today we will visit one of the best birding sites in Central America, Carara National Park is a combination of ecosystems, that aloud an amazing number of endemics, birds with restricted ranges and many other beauties with more than 430 species recorded antbirds, macaws, hummingbirds, euphonias, tanagers, flycatchers, cotingas, wrens, manakins and dozen more families are daily sightings.
 All day at the park, lunch at a local restaurant & dinner at Jaco Beach.
 All meals included